andyhorn/simple_routes/README.md

   ),
 ```

-Your route also inherits a `go` method that makes navigation, well, simple.
+By extending `SimpleRoute`, your route will inherit a `go` method that makes navigation, well, simple.

 ```dart